 How Electric Power Steering Works

-There are a couple of kinds:
+There are a few kinds:

 - Steering column-mounted EPS